spacecolonyone/MarsCityState/README.md

 ## 2050: First Space elevator.
 Real-estate phase

 The city will build its first space elevator in around 2050.
-A space elevator is a type of planet-to-space transportation system permit vehicles to travel along a cable from the surface directly into space or orbit without the use of large rockets, where the cable is held up from above by centrifugal forces.
+A space elevator is a type of planet-to-space transportation system taht permits vehicles to travel along a cable from the surface directly into space or orbit without the use of large rockets, where the cable is held up from above by centrifugal forces.
+We do not yet have material for such a long cable that can withstand the gravitational forces of the Earth, but a space elevator is feasible on Mars because we have such material for its weaker gravitational forces.

 ![city-2050](https://user-images.githubusercontent.com/637315/84036017-4e810e00-a9a5-11ea-9ee4-55018acf86d5.jpg)